 The Data Science Career Track is a 6-month program.
 Most students devote 15-20 hours a week to complete the course.

-The full tuition of the program is $11,340.
-If you pay upfront, you get a 13% discount.
-Remember, if you don’t get a job within 6 months of completion, you’ll receive a full refund.
+Every tuition option comes with Springboard's job guarantee.
+If you don’t get a data science job within six months of graduation, you get a full refund.
 Read the full Job Guarantee eligibility terms and conditions here

 My mentor Danny Wells was an incredible sounding board while I was learning Python, during my capstone ideations, and throughout their execution.
 The mock interviews forced me to prepare my pitch and served as a great recap of everything I’d learned up to that point.
 And I can’t possibly overstate the benefit of doing it all remotely while maintaining a job.